coGit-ergo-sum/CoViD/README.md

 <p><em><strong>Note</strong>: Unzip this file and choose one between the two files to set up the application: the '<strong>exe</strong>' or the '<strong>msi</strong>'.</em></p>

-<p><em><strong>Note</strong>: The development of this application is still in progress, and it is not possible to change the configuration of the parameters for the viruses, the region, and the person '.</em></p>
+<p><em><strong>Note</strong>: The development of this application is still in progress, and it is not possible to change the configuration of the parameters for the viruses, the region, and the person.</em></p>

 <ul class="download">
 	<li><a href="https://github.com/coGit-ergo-sum/CoViD/blob/main/GUI/Images/New/2021-06-25.1.CoViD.zip">Download source code - 2.7 MB</a></li></ul>